HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/si-04-5/index.md

 ### Control Origination

-Hybrid with IaaS vendor and OPS
+Hybrid with IaaS vendor and OPS.
+Inherited from ACF Tech (AMS)

 ### Related Content